phayes/rsa-fdh/README.md

  - `𝑁` is the signing key's public modulus
  - `𝐼𝑉` is a one-byte initialization vector

-The message is hashed (along with `𝑁`, `𝐼𝑉`, and an incrementing suffix) in rounds until the length of the hash is equal to the length of `𝑁`.
+The message is hashed (along with `𝑁` and `𝐼𝑉 + incrementing-suffix`) in rounds until the length of the hash is equal to the length of `𝑁`.
 The hash is truncated as needed.

 Because `𝐃` must be also smaller than `𝑁`, we interate on different `𝐼𝑉`s until we find a `𝐃` that is smaller than `𝑁`.
 Pseudocode: